 Final Thoughts On The Espin Sport

 The Espin Sport is a good ebike for someone who is looking for an ebike that feels and rides more like a regular bike.
 There are many ebikes that are really only bikes in name.
-In reality, they’re basically electric mopeds.
+In reality, they’re really more like electric mopeds.
 The Espin Sport, by contrast, is a bike you could probably ride without the battery and you’d feel like you’re just riding a regular bike.